-If you had to pay only the consular fees (100 CAD for the one-entry tourist visa), now you have to add the service fees charged by this private agency (45.20 CAD), so that the total cost of the one-entry visa is 145.99, as long as you do the proceeding personally at one of their offices in Vancouver, Toronto, Calgary, Montreal or Ottawa.
-If you live far from any of these cities and you apply through the courier service, the cost of the tourist visa is higher (163.28 CAD, plus round-trip shipping costs).
-These are the fees in Montreal, which may vary slightly in other Canadian cities.
+If you had to pay only the consular fees, now you have to add the service fees charged by this private agency, so that the total cost of the one-entry visa is 162.15, as long as you do the proceeding personally at one of their offices in Vancouver, Toronto, Calgary, Montreal or Ottawa.

 In addition, since 2016 it is also possible to carry out the Chinese visa proceeding online and without moving from home, through the renowned collective or group visa.
-This proceeding is carried out by a private agency in Shanghai, called China Visa Direct, and the visa is issued to groups of 2 or more people traveling together and with the same itinerary in China.
+This proceeding is carried out by a private agency in Shanghai, called Here Shanghai, and the visa is issued to groups of 2 or more people traveling together and with the same itinerary in China.

-If in the visa process in the Chinese Visa Application Service Center (CVASC) you have to physically submit a series of documents and you get the visa physically stuck in your passport at the end of the process, in the case of the collective online visa you have to send the scanned documents through an online form and what you get at the end is a sheet with the stamped visa, containing a list of the names of the group traveling to China; this sheet is not attached to the passport and is sent to you from Shanghai to your home in Canada via international courier service, such as FEDEX, UPS or DHL.
+If in the visa process in the Chinese Visa Application Service Center (CVASC) you have to physically submit a series of documents and you get the visa physically stuck in your passport at the end of the process, in the case of the group online visa you have to send the scanned documents through an online form and what you get at the end is a sheet with the stamped visa, containing a list of the names of the group traveling to China; this sheet is not attached to the passport and is sent to you from Shanghai to your home in Canada via international courier service, such as FEDEX, UPS or DHL.

-In this article, I will you explain step by step how to apply for the tourist visa to China in two ways: online through China Visa Direct (section 1) or through the Chinese Visa Application Service Center (section 2).
+In this article, I will you explain step by step how to apply for the tourist visa to China in two ways: online through Here Shanghai (section 1) or through the Chinese Visa Application Service Center (section 2).